Wednesday, 21 June 2023

 I don’t want to undermine Brickhill’s book; I am more interested in pointing out to modern readers what values it embodied and what state of mind its readers were seeking out, and still are.
 They are not false values.
 The cover says it is “one of the three or four most enthralling and inspiring war books yet published”, and I would think that is accurate.
 If I wanted to attack war propaganda I would have picked a different book.
 Another goal is to identify something missing from the poetic offering of the last 100 years: the simple patriotic and heroic narrative, with damage inflicted on an enemy who is without virtue.
 I don’t much want to read such poems, I simply want to point out that they are not there.
 Wikipedia advises me that Brickhill undertook The dam busters under a commission from the Air Ministry.
 So this was not the free market but a residue of wartime sponsorship by the State.
 This probably allowed him special access to documents and to the living witnesses.
 It may also account for the narrow focus – he wasn’t interested in the event as a whole, for example the slave labourers working in Ruhr factories and housed downstream from the dams.
 The documents record what senior RAF officers had an interest in.
 He doesn't seem to have interviewed any groundcrew – well, this is starting to sound malicious!
 Let’s admit that the exciting quality of the narrative is due to its restricted focus.
 Dealing with a historical event from the viewpoints of all concerned may wreck any literary qualities... to be honest I can't think of any poem that brings off this feat.
 Martin Middlebrook brought off a revolution by writing a book about the Hamburg raids in a way which included German flak units, German air forces, and above all the civilians on the ground, or in the firestorm.
 Most books about the Second World War do not try to do this.
 It was published in 1980 – but collective memory had been fixed decades before.

 In POW camps which only contained aircrew, Brickhill must have heard a thousand stories about flying missions, and the consequence is that his narrative of the actions of the aircrew in 617 Squadron is authentic.
 This is something which no later historian is going to match, and this is where theory is not going to undermine an account: Brickhill reproduces what it felt like to be in a bomber squadron in the 1940s.
-He does not use heightened language, which makes it difficult to classify his work as propaganda; in film terms, he leaves out the music (the “Dam Busters March” became a standard piece of music for brass).
+He does not use heightened language, which makes it difficult to classify his work as propaganda; in film terms, he leaves out the music (the “Dam Busters March” became a standard piece of music for brass bands).
 Even in 1965 it was getting hard to reproduce the idiom of 1943 accurately.
 In a sense, you can't update Brickhill.

 I don’t see any way I can insert this into my narrative, but I find it compelling.
 Poets are not usually writing about collective experience.
 I think the old-style belief in English destiny, the one we have just described, wants narratives to be biased, so that events are only evaluated from the point of view of English success, and the reader or listener does not have to worry about re-evaluation of some heroic feat.
 They don’t want some new perspective, it holds no benefits that they want.
 I think there is some kind of a copy of this in the nationalism of other ethnic groups – it has been taken up by “identity politics”.
 Some parts of the scene want the components of patriotic history, but want to adapt them to produce a different kind of approval and idealisation.
 You can separate “critical” and “uncritical” writing.